tcpipuk/tomfos.tr/docs/matrix/continuwuity/reverse-proxies/index.md

+---
+title: Reverse Proxies for Continuwuity
+description: Open the gates!
+Choose and configure the right reverse proxy (Caddy or Nginx) to securely connect your Continuwuity Matrix server to the world.
+---

 # Configuring Reverse Proxies for Continuwuity

 A reverse proxy is essential for running Continuwuity in production, handling TLS termination and